 When I first started on my path to blogging I really didn't know what I was doing and I made so many mistakes, so much so that I actually had to delete my WordPress website several times and start over.
 However, each time I was learning something new, and more importantly I learned what not to do.

-I wasn’t focused on making my blog a success,but just focused on learning what makes things a success.
-Each failure, was a lesson and an opportunity to explore something I had never encountered or considered before.
+I wasn't focused on making my blog a success, I just focused on learning what makes things a success.
+Each failure, was a lesson and an opportunity to explore something I had never encountered or considered before, from that I could grab success from the jaws of failure.

 Lately, my focus has been on Digital Marketing and exploring all aspects related to it.
 One of the primary reasons why, is that I have learned over several failed attempts at launching new Software Products, that key ingredient to their success literally has nothing to do with how well they are a coded or even if they solve a particular problem, the key to success is the marketing and making people aware of your product!